 What are the possible health risks?

 Mould reproduces via tiny particles in the air called spores.
 If these spores are inhaled by people who are sensitive or allergic to them, health problems can occur.
-On the low end of the scale, reactions can include a running or blocked nose, wheezing and irritation of the eyes or skin.
-For people with asthma, inhaling mould spores can cause an asthma attack.
-People with a weakened immune system, medical diseases, allergies and breathing conditions may be at greater risk of a mould infection, particularly in the lungs.
+On the low end of the scale, reactions can include a runny or blocked nose, wheezing and irritation of the eyes or skin.
+For people with asthma, inhaling mould spores can cause an attack.
+People with a weakened immune system, some diseases, allergies and breathing conditions may be at greater risk of an infection, particularly in the lungs.

 How to get rid of mould in your home